eagle-io/docs/source/topics/processing_and_logic/index.rst

 - :ref:`Transform a series using an equation <example2>`
 - :ref:`Generate a series forecast to provide predictive alarming <example4>`

-Programs are expressed as JavaScript, stored as configuration in Process Nodes, and executed on a schedule or as new data is acquired.
+Programs are expressed as `JavaScript <http://www.ecma-international.org/ecma-262/5.1/>`_, stored as configuration in Process Nodes, and executed on a schedule or automatically as new data is acquired.
 Each program can interact with all Nodes in the current Workspace and any associated time-series data.

 .. _process-nodes: